-It has been three years, but we have not forgotten.
-The death of Kayla Moore at the hands of the Berkeley Police Department has been deeply felt by many communities.
+It has been eight years, but we have not forgotten.
+The death of Kayla Moore at the hands of the Berkeley Police Department is deeply felt by many communities.

 Join us as we hold Kayla in our memory.
 Justice for Kayla Moore, and justice for everyone lost to police violence.